 My grasp on life has not been particularly tenacious of late.
 For the past week, I have felt like I’m lying on the bottom of a black tornado with a ferociously swirling black abyss on all sides and above me, with a little pin prick of light far far away.
 If I didn’t strive for that light, i would just be swept under and into the black.
 If you are familiar with this feeling, than you know that the light is not filled by the happiness readily available in your life.
 Depression is like an immunity to your own personal joy.
-When I’m at my worst, i need to escape, to find something outside myself and my circle to connect to.
+When I’m at my worst, I need to escape, to find something outside myself and my circle to connect to.
 Something to keep me steady and out of the abyss.
 So on these days when I can’t find my “nice voice” for my kids, when I’ve forgotten how to smile at their laughter, and everything around me is grey and faded, sometimes its the silly or mundane or simply simple that becomes your buoy.
-This week my buoy was Prison Break.
+This week my buoy was a TV show.

 I found a treasure trove of beautifully articulated thoughts I hadn’t been able to articulate.
 I found insight and similar opinions and values.
-He even wrote like me (at times).
 He has these essays that are hard to find in his page but I read them all.
 I cried first.
 I don’t cry when I’m depressed because I get more numb and full of hopelessness than sad.
 Just the crying (in itself) was such a release.
 Then I laughed, because I recognized some of my own truths.
 And I learned.
 I learned about Intersectionality; that there is a word for all the labelled roads, boulevards, and dirt paths that make up my current self and all other previous and future variations of me.
 I learned about self care, and death speak and life speak, and holding space for others.

 But the best thing that I learned (rediscovered rather) is how much I love words.
 How much words can matter.
 And a reminder that I don’t have to be perfect to throw words out into the world.
 I might not have the capacity for creativity that I once had but something is better than nothing.
 And I need to have this in my life again.